mgalang229/Codeforces-1295C-Obtain-The-String/README.md

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15
 i n k o q h h k g  u  g  k  w  l  f

-maybe we can store the previous indices and compare it to the indices of the current character
+we can store the previous indices and compare it to the indices of the current character

 sorted indices list